Bia Hoi Culture

 Bia Hoi is safe (and delicious) to consume if it is served by a reputable establishment.
 The concern here is that Bia Hoi is a fresh beer and some brewers serve it beyond its 24-hour mark.
 In addition, some brewers may not be making it according to high standards.

-Of course food poisoning can be a concern for tourist, and even locals, when travelling to a new place, it is best to research the establishment before downing endless glasses!
+Of course, food poisoning can be a concern for tourists, and even locals, when travelling to a new place, it is best to research the establishment before downing endless glasses!

 The Best Place to Enjoy Bia Hoi in Vietnam

 If you are looking for the most authentic experience to try Bia Hoi, there is only one place to go - Bia Hoi Corner (Bia Hoi Junction) in Hanoi.